c-marcus-bjss/cds-api-docs/docs/Getting Set Up.md

 Pages are written in markup as per confluence.
 StackEdit navigation tutorials can be [here](https://github.com/cmarcus-nhs/cds-api-docs/blob/develop/docs/stackedit/Stackedit%20Tutorial.md)
 Stackedit allows you to add inline comments which are stored as metadata.
 These are not visible in the rendered markdown, but do show up on StackEdit.
 An example is attached here.
+The review process then works exactly like confluence, with the caveat that you cannot explicitly tag people.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHaGdFRTBTSmZ1V3V0SmJ2Ijp7In